-These events and projects could include a community litter pick, a school event, an art project or anything which involves local people and makes a difference.
+Funded events, activities and projects should aim to bring local people together to show pride in our town.
+This could include things like a community litter pick, an art or music project, or anything which involves local people and makes a positive impact.

 To make an application, you will need a policy or statement on equal opportunities and a policy or statement on safeguarding children and adults with care and support needs - where this is relevant to your application.